Small Business Grants In Texas

 Minority Business Development Agency Centers (MBDA)

 Minority-owned businesses seeking to expand their business on a national and international level can consult business experts at MBDA centers.
-A wide range of services is offered – securing capital, competing for a contract, or becoming export-compliant.
+They offer a wide range of services helping you secure capital, compete for a contract, and become an export-compliant.

 MBDA centers offer grants for minority business owners.
 They are mostly located in areas with the highest concentration of minority population.